 Working with trade unions or workforce representatives

 This guidance is underpinned by a spirit of collaborative working between organisations and workers.
-Through this document, the term organisations and trade union or workforce representatives is used in that context.
+Throughout this document, the term 'organisations', 'employer' and 'trade union' or 'workforce representatives' is used in that context.
 Recognising that organisations have a legal responsibility to maintain workplace health and safety and must consult with the health and safety representative selected by a recognised trade union.
-Or if there is not one, a representative chosen by workers.
+Or, if there is not one, a representative chosen by workers.
 Organisations cannot decide who the workforce representative will be.

 There has been an unprecedented package of support announced from both the Scottish and UK Governments to support businesses.
 This support should help many organisations preserve their business, maintain jobs and pay their workers throughout this crisis.
 Further business support information